rdatatoolbox/description-file/CONTRIBUTING.md

-# Contributing to quarto-template
+# Contributing to description-file

-First off, thanks for taking the time to contribute to `quarto-template`!
+First off, thanks for taking the time to contribute to `description-file`!

 All types of contributions are encouraged and valued.
 See the [Table of contents](#table-of-contents) for different ways to help and details